What is an Easement?

 The Legal Point of Discharge refers to the location where storm water exits a property and is authorised to discharge into Council’s drainage infrastructure, or another storm water capture provision.

 The Legal Point of Discharge does not refer to a physical pipeline.
 It refers to a location only.
+The pipeline that connects a property to Council’s infrastructure is called a house drain or a property drain.

 Download Legal Point of Discharge application form